connexcs/docs/docs/customer-ratecard.md

 * **Duration Rounding**: The same rounding options but for the call duration.
 * **Public Options**: Choose what can be done with the card information: viewed via HTML (on a web page), download CSV (a spreadsheet), and whether to list the rate card in the customer portal (customer can view cards not currently on their account and select them for use).
 (Note: API Querying is no longer available.)
-* **Dynamic Routing**:
+* **Dynamic Routing**: Cards that were created manually (added via upload or edited in-browser) have the option to use Dynamic Routing to select routes for the card, essentially changing the routing without creating new cards.
+Customer Cards that were generated from the Provider card use predetermined LCR (Least Cost Routing) based on the Parent card.
 * **Default RTP**: If set, and the customer adds the route themselves, then this will be used.
 Otherwise, this is an unused setting.
++ **Contract**: Specify a default contract that applies to a specific rate card.
+This only applies if the customer selects the rate card from the Customer Portal, not when it is added using the Dashboard.
 * **Manual Ordering** - Allow granular ordering of specific prefixes and which carriers to use.
-* **Reseller**:
+See [Manual Ordering](https://docs.connexcs.com/customer-ratecard/#manual-ordering-tab) below for details.
+* **Reseller**: Select Resellers who will be associated with this card.
+When the Reseller logs into the Portal, they see the settings from the perspective of a Provider Card, even though they are configured as a Customer Card.

 #### Notes
+**Notes (Private)**: Only visible in the ConnexCS Control Panel (not visible to the Customer).

+**Notes (Public)**: These are visible to the Customer in their Portal.

 ### Profits
 The **Profits** section allows you to configure profit rules.
+This is most useful on cards with a high number of rules.

 ![alt text][profit]

-* **Match**
+*click each tab for configuration details*

+=== "Basic"

-    * Enter the prefix to match, either a Regular Expression or a standard prefix (numeric only, typically an international country code, not a provider or customer tech prefix).
-    * Adding an up arrow `^` on the prefix draws all associated prefixes from the provider card.
+    * **Match**: Enter the prefix to match, either as a Regular Expression or a standard prefix (numeric only, typically an international country code, not a provider or customer tech prefix).
+Adding an up arrow `^` on the prefix draws all associated prefixes from the provider card.
 For example, if you enter '49, it will include '491', '492', '4912345', and so on.
-* **Profit Type**
+    * **Profit Type**: Select how to add profit:
      * Absolute - actual value charged
      * Relative - amount entered is added to the cost from the carrier
      * Percent - cost from the carrier multiplied by this percent
+    + **Apply To** - Setup rules to govern how Profit is applied to different types of calls
-* **Status** - Use Blocked, here or after importing a Carrier Rate Card, to disable specific prefixes
+    * **Status** - Use Blocked, here or after importing a Carrier Rate Card, to disable specific prefixes.

+=== "Config"

+    + **Prefix Set**: Select Prefix Sets (configured [here](https://docs.connexcs.com/setup/advanced/prefix-set/) simplify the Profit configuration.
     * When **MCD (Minimum Call Duration)**, **Pulse**, or **Rounding** are disabled, that setting will select the worst case scenario as defined by the carrier.
+    * **Name**: You may choose to add a name to identify the Profit rule
+    * **Connect Cost**: one-time fee for connecting the call.

 !!! note "Profit Type"
     Using Absolute and Relative can be useful, especially when dealing with large cards and your providers prices change; a single click is all that is needed to regenerate the customer rate cards.

 ### Manual Ordering tab
 This tab will only be available if "Manual Ordering" has been enabled under Properties > Advanced.
+For each Prefix you can manually order the Provider Rate Cards for a high degree of control over how calls are routed.

+[compile1]: /card/img/compile1.png "Paused"
+[compile2]: /card/img/compile2.png "Synced"

 [prc-func]: /card/img/prc-func.png "Functions"
 [crc-func]: /card/img/crc-func.png "Customer Functions"